AdeelAhmedIqbal/sit737-2025-prac4p/README.md

 - Missing or invalid parameters return a 500 status with an error message.
 - Division by zero is handled with a custom error message.
-- All errors are logged in `logs/error.log`.
+- All errors are logged in `error.log`.

 ---